NasreddinHodja/mgdl/README.md

 Usage: mgdl [OPTIONS]

 Options:
-  -d, --download <DOWNLOAD>
-          URL of manga to download

-  -a, --add <ADD>
-          URL of manga to add
+  -d, --download <DOWNLOAD>  URL of manga to download -a, --add <ADD>            URL of manga to add

-  -u, --update <UPDATE>
-          folder name of manga to update
+  -u, --update [<UPDATE>]    folder name of manga to update -r, --reset                Reset local DB

-  -r, --reset
-          Reset local DB

-  -h, --help
-          Print help (see a summary with '-h')
+  -h, --help                 Print help (see more with '--help') -V, --version              Print version

-  -V, --version
-          Print version
 ```